A wonderful way to foster creative expression in your classroom!

 Easel painting is an amazing opportunity for children to express their perception, feelings, interests, and creativity through art.

-And yet, easel painting is often not offered as an opportunity for many reasons which include, among others, the time and effort it takes to set up and the clean-up afterwards.
+And yet, easel painting is often not offered as an opportunity for many reasons which include, among others, the time and effort it takes to set up and the clean-up afterward.

 Setting up the easel and teaching kids to care for the easel is work for the adults but I think it is an investment that is worthwhile.